 \subsection{Kleenean and Sierpinski Types}

 As real numbers are expressed exactly using infinite representations, comparing real numbers becomes a partial operation.
 Testing $x < y$ does not terminate when $x = y$ regardless of the specific representations that are used \cite[Theorem~4.1.16]{w00}.
-To deal with such partiality, instead of making computations freeze when the same numbers are compared, \softwarename{AERN} and other exact real computation software provide a data type for lazy Boolean $\{\cff, \ctt, \bot\}$, generalizing Booleans by adding a third element $\bot$ as an explicit state of divergence.
+To deal with such partiality, instead of making computations freeze when the same numbers are compared, \softwarename{AERN} and other exact real computation software provide a data type for lazy Booleans $\{\cff, \ctt, \bot\}$, generalizing Booleans by adding a third element $\bot$ as an explicit state of divergence.
 The third value $\bot$ is an admissible value that a variable can store whose nontermination is delayed until it is required to test whether the value is $\ctt$ or $\cff$.

-Observing that the space of lazy Boolean satisfies the algebraic structure of Kleene's three-valued logic where $\bot$ is the third truth value for indeterminacy, the data type is also often called \emph{Kleenean}.
+Observing that the space of lazy Booleans satisfies the algebraic structure of Kleene's three-valued logic where $\bot$ is the third truth value for indeterminacy, the data type is also often called \emph{Kleenean}.
 (See \cite{park2016foundation} for more of this discussion.)
 The Kleeneans can be interpreted by the Kleenean assembly $\bK$ where the infinite sequence of zeros realizes $\bot$, any infinite sequence that starts with $1$ after a finite prefix of zeros realizes $\cff$, and any infinite sequence that starts with $2$ after a finite prefix of zeros realizes $\ctt$.

-Following this approach, we introduce the type $\dK$ for Kleeneans as a primitive type in our formalization and axioms for its characterisation.
-In particular, we assume that there are three distinct constants $\ctrue, \cfalse, \cundef : \kleene$, and if a Kleenean is \emph{defined}, meaning that $\defineds{k} \equivto k \neq \bot$, we assume that we can do branching on its value:
+Following this approach, we introduce the type $\dK$ for Kleeneans as a primitive type in our formalization and axioms for its characterization.
+In particular, we assume that there are distinct constants $\ctrue, \cfalse : \kleene$, and if a Kleenean is \emph{defined}, meaning that $\defineds{k} \equivto k = \ctrue \lor k = \cfalse$, we assume that we can do branching on its value: